Best Cities For New College Graduates To Find A Job In 2016

 10. San Francisco, CA

 In July 2015, the United States Census Bureau estimated that 864,816 people call San Francisco home.
 The city’s median home cost is $875 100.
-Although, San Francisco’s cost of living is 142.60 percent higher than the United States average.
+However, San Francisco’s cost of living is 142.60 percent higher than the United States average.
 The unemployment rate in this city is 3.7 percent as of April 2016.
-The average commute time of this city is 29.93 minutes – 32 percent of commuters in this city take mass transit, 37 percent drive their own car alone, 8 percent carpool with others, while 7 percent work from home.
-If you’re looking to move to any of these cities to start your career, you can plan your move with us; it’s 100% free.
+The average commute time of this city is 29.93 minutes – 32 percent of commuters take mass transit, 37 percent drive their car alone, 8 percent carpool with others, and 7 percent work from home.
+If you want to move to any of these cities to start your career, you can plan your move with us; it’s 100% free.
 Request a free moving quote now to get started.
 If you intend to move to any of these cities, we can help you plan your move; it’s 100% free.
-We provide up to 6 free moving quotes from licensed and BBB-rated moving companies.
+We provide up to 6 free quotes from licensed and BBB-rated moving companies.